geoand/centos-ansible-ocp/README.md

 Remarks: Ad virtualbox will not be able to unresgister, remove the vm the first time you will execute the script, then warning messages will be displayed !

-Test if you can ssh to the newly created vm !
+Test if you can ssh to the newly created vm using the private address `192.168.99.50`!
 ```bash
 ssh root@192.168.99.50
 The authenticity of host '192.168.99.50 (192.168.99.50)' can't be established.